SyncfusionExamples/How-to-customize-the-filter-popup-in-WINUI-DataGrid/README.md

-# How to customize the filter popup in WINUI DataGrid(SfDataGrid)
+# How to customize the filter popup in WINUI DataGrid?

 In [WinUI DataGrid](https://www.syncfusion.com/winui-controls/datagrid) (SfDataGrid), You can customize the appearance of filter popup by overriding the style of [GridFilterControl](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridFilterControl.html).
 In this article, we customized the background of the sort button for your reference.